rebelsky/csc207c/_readings/designing-data-structures.md

   for (i = 0; i < values.size; i++) {
     result.array[i] = values[i];
   } // for
-  result.index = 0;
+  result.startingIndex = 0;
   return result;
 } // list

 Object car(ImmutableList list) {
-  return list.array[list.index];
+  return list.array[list.startingIndex];
 } // car

 ImmutableList cdr(ImmutableList list) {
   ImmutableList result = allocate(ImmutableList);
   result.array = list.array;
-  result.index = list.index + 1;
+  result.startingIndex = list.startingIndex + 1;
   return result;
 } // cdr

 boolean isNull(ImmutableList list) {
-  return (result.index >= list.array.size);
+  return (result.startingIndex >= list.array.size);
 } // isNull
 ```

-This implementation is a bit more complex, and probably requires
-more documentation for the programmers who may have to maintain or
-extend it.
-However, the improved speed of `cdr` (and the implicit
-reduction in memory usage) probably makes it worth it.
+This implementation is a bit more complex, and probably requires more documentation for the programmers who may have to maintain or extend it.
+However, the improved speed of `cdr` (and the implicit reduction in memory usage) probably makes it worth it.

 ### Implementing immutable lists as linked structures

-We have what seems to be a successful implementation of immutable
-lists using arrays.
-Is it still worth looking at a linked
-implementation?
-Yes, primarily because we should consider what a
-linked implementation looks like.
+We have what seems to be a successful implementation of immutable lists using arrays.
+Is it still worth looking at a linked implementation?
+Yes, primarily because we should consider what a linked implementation looks like.

-For each element in the list, we will store two values: The element,
-and a link to the next element in the list.
-We'll use a special
-value, `null` to represent no remaining elements.
-We typically use
-"node" to name the combination of element and link in a linked
+For each element in the list, we will store two values: The element, and a link to the next element in the list.
+We'll use a special value, `null` to represent no remaining elements.
+We typically use "node" to name the combination of element and link in a linked structure.
-structure.

-Our `LinkedList` structure can be an alias for the
-node structure, or it can combine a node and some other information.
+Our `LinkedList` structure can be an alias for the node structure, or it can combine a node and some other information.
 For now, let's just make it an alias for the node structure.

-* To implement `list`, we'll need to build and link a lot
-  of nodes.
-First, we build a node for the last element of the array
-  and set its next link to `null`.
-After that, we build a node for
-  the all-but-last element of the array, and set its next link to the node
-  we just created.
-After that, we build a node for the all-but-all-but-last
-  element of the array, and set its next link to the node we just created.
+* To implement `list`, we'll need to build and link a lot of nodes.
+First, we build a node for the last element of the array and set its next link to `null`.
+After that, we build a node for the all-but-last element of the array, and set its next link to the node we just created.
+After that, we build a node for the all-but-all-but-last element of the array, and set its next link to the node we just created.
 We continue this process until we reach the start of the array.
 * To implement `car`, we take the element portion of the node.
 * To implement `cdr`, we can just return the linked next node.
-* To implement `isNull`, we check whether or not the node is the special
+* To implement `isNull`, we check whether or not the node is the special value `null`.
-  value `null`.

-This implementation seems about as efficient as the revised array
-implementation.
-The `list` method does work directly proportional
-to the number of elements in the list, and everything else should
-take a constant number of steps.
-However, the linked approach may
-also require more memory, since we store not only the values, but
-also the links.
-(Of course, the revised array implementation
-required an index for each list, so the size is likely similar.)
-For those who worry about other details of memory usage, the array
-implementation also keeps values closer together in memory.
+This implementation seems about as efficient as the revised array implementation.
+The `list` method does work directly proportional to the number of elements in the list, and everything else should take a constant number of steps.
+However, the linked approach may also require more memory, since we store not only the values, but also the links.
+(Of course, the revised array implementation required an index for each list, so the size is likely similar.)
+For those who worry about other details of memory usage, the array implementation also keeps values closer together in memory.

 Which should you use?
-For many programmers, the array-based
-implementations are simpler and less error prone, particularly in
-languages like C that require you to be very careful in keeping
-track of the memory you have allocated.
-However, if you are
-comfortable building linked structures (and that's a skill set
-you should develop), the linked approach is quite straightforward.
+For many programmers, the array-based implementations are simpler and less error prone, particularly in languages like C that require you to be very careful in keeping track of the memory you have allocated.
+However, if you are comfortable building linked structures (and that's a skill set you should develop), the linked approach is quite straightforward.

 Wrapping up
 -----------

 What might you have learned in this reading?
-I hope that you've
-started to understand the LIA (Layout, Implement, Analyze) approach
-to implementing ADTs.
-As we look at each new ADT, I'll ask you for
-these steps and we'll think about each in turn.
-Once again, I also
-hope you've learned that there are often multiple approaches to
-solving problems, and that it's worth the effort to think about your
+I hope that you've started to understand the LIA (Layout, Implement, Analyze) approach to implementing ADTs.
+As we look at each new ADT, I'll ask you for these steps and we'll think about each in turn.
+Once again, I also hope you've learned that there are often multiple approaches to solving problems, and that it's worth the effort to think about your alternatives.
-alternatives.